enthought/traits/docs/source/traits_user_manual/advanced.rst

    correctly in situations involving old-style classes.
 When used with Traits, the classes involved in adaptation are typically subclasses of :class:`~HasTraits`, in which case this is not an issue.

-2) The caching functionality is of limited utility at the moment.
-It is a 1:1 port of the old ``traits.protocols`` code, and is provided mostly for backward compatibility.
-The problem with it is that the cache will not be cleared unless you take care of cleaning the 'adaptee' trait once your adapter are deleted.

-   For the moment, you can provide more sensible caching on a case-by-case basis by writing an appropriate adapter factory.

 Recommended readings about adaptation
 `````````````````````````````````````